zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Kelly says, “Yeah, I feel like I’ve been sucker pun ched.
 This is life-changing.”
 “To be punched” (punched) means to be hit with the fist  or a closed hand of another person.
 The expression “sucker (sucker) punched” re fers to someone hitting you unexpectedly and very hard.
 Here it refers to a ver y shocking piece of news given to you by someone perhaps as a way of hurting  you, or simply as a very surprising piece of news that has affected you in a  negative way.
 She says, “This is life-changing,” meaning, of course, it changes h er whole life, or at least she thinks it will.

 Yoon says, “Maybe you can ask your aunts and uncles  about it.”
 Your “aunts” are the sisters of your parents.
 Your “uncles” are the brothers of your parents.
-Kelly says, “But what if my mother didn’t disclose this t o me for a reason?”
+Kelly says, “But what if my mother didn’t disclose this to me for a reason?”
 “To disclose” (disclose) means to tell someone somethin g that is secret or hidden or confidential, something no one else knows, or at le ast something you don’t know that the person is keeping a secret.

 Kelly says, “I don’t want to air her dirty laundry now that she’s gone.”
 The expression “to air (air) your dirty laundry (laundr y)” means to talk about private or secret information with other people who don’t real ly need to know about it, who perhaps don’t even want to know about it.
 “Dirty la undry” implies that it’s embarrassing information or information that you wo uld not want other people to hear about.